Sejuce Digital Logo

 Schema can help Google better understand your online store, services, location and key page content.

 For Ecommerce SEO, this may include LocalBusiness, ProfessionalService, Service, FAQPage, BreadcrumbList and Organization schema.
-Review schema should only be used when genuine reviews are visible on the page.
+Review schema should only be used when genuine reviews are easy to find on the page.

 Technical SEO also matters